PranavNagaraji/URL-Shortener/README.md

 <br>
 Authentication has been enabled using cookies
 <br>
-&ensp Enjoy this simple url shortener... (this application only allows the users who have signed up or logged in)
+*Tabspace*Enjoy this simple url shortener... (this application only allows the users who have signed up or logged in)
 <br>
 A simple instance of authorization has been enabled in server side to access all the short links by 'ADMIN' using specification of roles
 <br>